 An edge blister is a blister that’s kind of on the bottom of the foot, but it’s a bit on the side too.
-The blister is primarily caused at an area of high pressure.
-The tricky thing is, the blister fluid is pushed to an area that's under less pressure, so you might concentrate your prevention strategy in the wrong place.
+The blister is caused at an area of high pressure and friction.
+The tricky thing is, the blister fluid is pushed to an area that’s under less pressure, so you might concentrate your prevention strategy in the wrong place.

 Edge blister case study

 Debbie posted this on an episode of The Blister Hour.
 What would your advice be for Debbie?

 “I think l am blaming the trainers but l have taped and creamed up.
 I end up like this on both feet during ultras.
 Any advice please?”

 It’s typical to see callous (thickened skin) where the blister originates because blisters and callouses are caused by the same factors – blisters are the acute presentation, callouses the chronic presentation.
 The callouses are particularly obvious below the forefoot edge blisters.

 The one on the top right that looks like a classic back-of-heel blister is almost certainly at least in part an edge blister.
 See the lighter area on the edge of the heel – this is likely to be the point of irritation.
 The blister fluid has formed and been pushed up and around the heel because there is less pressure there.